OgagaOnuta/Dust/Python/Cisco-OpenEDG/Python_Essentials-1.md

 A value for the parameter will arrive from the function's environment.

-**Remember**: _specifying one or more parameters in a function's definition_ is also a requirement, and you have to fulfil it during invocation.You must _provide as many arguments as there are defined parameters_.
+> **Remember:** _specifying one or more parameters in a function's definition_
+> is also a requirement, and you have to fulfil it during invocation.You must
+> _provide as many arguments as there are defined parameters_.

 It's legal, and possible, to have a _variable named the same as a function's_ _parameter_.